Why Cheap Hosting Makes WordPress Sites Vulnerable to Hackers

-How WordPress Hacks Happen on Cheap Hosting
+How WordPress Hacks Happen on Shared Hosting

-On shared hosting, this attack is more likely to succeed and more likely to affect multiple sites simultaneously.
-The shared server environment may have PHP settings that allow dangerous functions like exec(), shell_exec(), and system() to run, which are routinely used to escalate from a compromised WordPress installation to full server compromise.
-The server may not have proper process isolation between sites, which means a compromised WordPress site can read files from other sites on the same server, including database credentials.
-The hosting company may not apply security updates to PHP or the web server promptly, leaving known vulnerabilities unpatched.
+The shared server environment may have PHP settings that allow dangerous functions like exec(), shell_exec(), and system() to run.
+These functions are routinely used to escalate from a compromised WordPress installation to full server compromise.
+The server may also lack proper process isolation between sites, which means a compromised WordPress site can sometimes read files from other sites on the same server, including database credentials.

-The Specific Vulnerabilities That Cheap Hosting Enables
+The Specific Vulnerabilities That Budget Hosting Enables

 Outdated PHP versions are the most widespread problem.
 PHP 7.4 reached end of life in November 2022 and has not received security patches since.
 PHP 8.0 reached end of status in November 2023.
-Many shared hosting accounts are still running PHP 7.4 or PHP 8.0 because the hosting company has not made newer versions available or has not updated the default.
-Running an end-of-life PHP version means known vulnerabilities that have patches available are present in your hosting environment and will never be fixed, because the patch was never applied and never will be.
+Many shared hosting accounts still run PHP 7.4 or PHP 8.0 because the hosting company has not made newer versions available or has not updated the default.

 PHP functions that should be disabled are often enabled on cheap shared hosting.
 The functions exec(), passthru(), shell_exec(), system(), popen(), proc_open(), and curl_exec() allow PHP to execute shell commands on the server.
-If a WordPress plugin has a file inclusion vulnerability or an arbitrary file upload vulnerability, these functions are the path from a compromised WordPress site to full command execution on the server.
+If a WordPress plugin has a file inclusion vulnerability or an arbitrary file upload vulnerability, these functions provide the path from a compromised WordPress site to full command execution on the server.
 Properly configured WordPress hosting disables these functions or restricts them severely.

-Missing or misconfigured Suhosin, ModSecurity, and other server-level security tools are common on budget hosting.
+Missing or misconfigured server-level security tools are common on budget hosting.
 Suhosin is a PHP extension that hardens PHP against a range of common attack vectors.
 ModSecurity is a web application firewall that can block common attack patterns before they reach WordPress.
 These tools are not always installed or configured on shared hosting, and when they are, the configuration is often a generic default that does not account for WordPress-specific attack patterns.

 If you are evaluating whether your current setup needs attention, a thorough WordPress security audit can help identify the specific vulnerabilities present in your hosting environment and WordPress installation.